Five things to keep in mind when planning an Erasmus+ BIP

 Erasmus+ BIP on Ethical Reflections on Mental Health

 BIP Mental Health is a collaboration between higher education institutions (HEIs) from Finland (Diaconia University of Applied Sciences DIAK, Helsinki), Germany (Protestant University of Applied Sciences EvH, Bochum), Czechia (Technical University of Liberec), and Norway (VID Specialized University, Stavanger).
-The program is mainly aimed at second-year bachelor’s degree students from study programs such as social work, social education, nursing science, inclusive education, and special pedagogy.
+The programme is mainly aimed at second-year bachelor’s degree students from study programmes such as social work, social education, nursing science, inclusive education, and special pedagogy.

 BIP Mental Health was piloted in 2023 in Stavanger and had its second iteration in 2024 in Bochum.
 We are currently planning the third edition that will take place in Liberec in 2025.